Sizwe780/azora-os/infra/terraform/environments/prod/README.md

 # Production Environment

-This folder contains the Terraform configuration for the production environment.
+This directory contains configuration for the production environment.